 Improve your skills

 This sentence sums it all.
 Investing your time in developing the skills, qualities, and personal strengths you already possess is extremely rewarding.
 It could be that you are gifted in drawing or dancing.
-Instead of ignoring those talents, you could focus on improving and becoming much better at them.
-Do your research and enroll in a course, workshop or related activity.
+Instead of ignoring those talents, you could focus on becoming much better at them.
+Do your research and enroll in a course, workshop, or related activity.

-Meditation is an ancient practice well known for helping you relax and enhance your concentration prowess.
-In short, meditation is a skill you learn to focus attention and awareness to achieve a healthy sense of perspective.
+Meditation is a skill you learn to focus attention and awareness to achieve a healthy sense of perspective.
 Contrary to popular belief, meditation is not sitting still for hours and controlling every single thought that crosses your mind.
 Rather, it’s a matter of connecting with your inner self and going with the flow of your mind.

 What makes meditation truly wonderful is its accessibility.
 There are many types of approaches to meditation — mindfulness meditation, sound meditation, love and kindness meditation, and transcendental meditation to name a few.
 All of these practices can take as little as 30 minutes of your daily schedule.

 Another year has gone by.
 By now, you have probably already made a list of New Year’s resolutions you have sworn to accomplish.
 You will try to stick to your resolutions during the first weeks of the year.
 Or, you will delay them and delay them until you forget about them.
-Make 2020 the year of real change and personal growth.
+Make this the year of real change and personal growth.
 Kickstart this new life chapter by understanding what you truly wish and building a clear and inspirational action plan.
-At Synctuition, we help you in your journey of self-discovery and development.
-Our unique audio journeys bring you into the perfect state of relaxation to stimulate your imagination and give you the motivation you need for that much needed positive change.
+Synctuition helps guides you in your journey of self-discovery and development.
+Our unique audio journeys bring you into the perfect state of relaxation to stimulate your imagination and give you the motivation you need for that much-needed positive change.